harlan-zw/nuxt-delay-hydration/README.md

 ### Mount Mode

 Delays hydration once your app is created (all plugins and vendor bundle loaded) and is about to be mounted.
-This blocks your layout from being loaded.
+This delays your layout and page components.

 _Pros:_ Safer and still provides significant good optimisation